-If you have different chart types available - embedded, in the card slot, or on the Ethernet network - you can show two different chart types simultaneously on a page with two chart panels.
+If you have different chart types available - embedded or in the card slot - you can show two different chart types simultaneously on a page with two chart panels.

 You can select a dual chart panel by pressing and holding the Chart application button on the Home page, or by creating a favorite page with two chart panels.